-The award-winning short film LEFT BANK BOOKSELLER explores the risk Sylvia Beach took to publish the first 11 editions of Joyce's revolutionary novel Ulysses in France, with the help of literary partner, Adrienne Monnier when the novel was widely banned.
+The award-winning short film LEFT BANK BOOKSELLER explores the risk Sylvia Beach took to publish the first 10 editions of Joyce's revolutionary novel Ulysses in France, with the help of literary partner Adrienne Monnier when the novel was ruled obscene.

 LEFT BANK BOOKSELLER feature film logline: